-2019 Fall Dashboard English Language Arts Data Comparisons for English Learners

-Current English Learner Reclassified English Learners English Only 0 Students 0 Students 0 Students

-- 1. This data is based on 140 reporting third-graders taking the CAASPP. - 2.
-Students are performing on average 49.9 points below standard which was a drop of -9.8 points. - 3.
-Dashboard data is in the orange performance level.
+2022 Fall Dashboard English Language Arts Data Comparisons for English Learners Current English Learner Reclassified English Learners English Only Со Conclusions based on this data: 1.
+This data is based on 147 reporting third-graders taking the CAASPP.
+2. Students are performing on average 96.1 points below standard.
+3. Dashboard data is in the "very low" performance category.